First Corinthians 2:6–16 . . .

 The World’s Wisdom vs. The Wisdom of the Spirit

 1) True wisdom is cross-centered (vv.
-6–9, see below).
-In order to be truly wise and to consistently exercise a wise perspective, we must have a proper view of wisdom.
-Throughout this overarching section (1:18–2:5), Paul has declared that wisdom is found in "the word of the cross."
+6–9, shown at the bottom of this page).
+In order to be truly wise and consistently exercise a wise perspective, we must have a proper view of wisdom.
+Throughout this overarching section (1:18–2:5), Paul has declared that wisdom is found in the word of the cross.

 Thus, in vv.
-6–9, the word "wisdom" (sophia in Greek) is repeated five times in the first three verses.
-The apostles (and those of us who boldly tell others our personal story of faith) speak the message of the cross to those who are "mature," those believers who recognize and embrace God's wisdom in the cross.
-Since Paul does not divulge who among them is "mature," readers must decide for themselves whether they qualify or not.
-This same principle applies to us Hearty Boys today.
+6–8, the word “wisdom” (sophia in Greek) is repeated five times in the first three verses.
+The apostles (and those of us who boldly tell others our personal story of faith) speak the message of the cross to those who are “mature,” those believers who recognize and embrace God’s wisdom in the cross.
+Since Paul doesn’t divulge who among them is “mature,” readers must decide for themselves whether they qualify or not.
+This same principle applies to us today.
 Are you a mature Christian?
 If so, how have you arrived at that conclusion?
-Paul argues that we are only mature if we have the right perspective on "the cross."
+Paul argues that we’re only mature if we have the right perspective on “the cross.”

-In four verses, Paul highlights three aspects of God's wisdom: The wisdom of God is eternal (v.
+Additionally, in four verses Paul highlights three aspects of God’s wisdom: The wisdom of God is eternal (v.
 6), beneficial (v.
 7), and supernatural (v.
 8–9).

-In reality, the natural world can't figure us out; we're an enigma.
-They can't understand why someone would volunteer for children's ministry or youth ministry, year after year, or donate 10 percent of his or her income for the Lord's work.
-They can't appreciate why someone would want to tell them their personal story about Jesus' role in their life.
+In reality, the natural world can’t figure us out; we’re an enigma.
+They can’t understand why someone would volunteer for children’s ministry or youth ministry, year after year, or donate 10 percent of his or her income for the Lord’s work.
+They can’t appreciate why someone would want to tell them their personal story about the role Jesus plays in their life.

 Our lifestyle appears strange to the people of this world.
 We hold convictions that other people don’t, based on a different set of absolutes.
 We’ll be kind and compassionate when others will be cruel; we’ll be intolerant when others are very tolerant.
 It’s all because we have insight into the mind of God.

-Paul closes (in the NASB version) with these dramatic words: "For WHO HAS KNOWN THE MIND OF THE LORD, THAT HE WILL INSTRUCT HIM?
-But we have the mind of Christ."
-Here, Paul quotes Isaiah 40:13, reminding us that we can't know the mind of God apart from appreciating the Holy Spirit's active indwelling in us.
+Paul closes v.
+16 (in the NASB version) with these dramatic words: “For who has known the mind of the Lord, that he will instruct Him?
+But we have the mind of Christ.”
+Therein, Paul quotes Isaiah 40:13, reminding us that we can’t know the mind of God apart from appreciating the Holy Spirit’s active indwelling in us.

 - Q. 2 What does God mean by “secret” or “mysterious” or “unseen” wisdom (vv.
 7, 9)?
 Who was Apollos (See Acts 18:24–28)?

-- Q. 3 How do you feel about verse 9?
+- Q. 3 How do you feel about v.
+9?
 How is your outlook on life affected by the promises in this verse?

 1 Corinthians 2:6–16